JagpreetBath/European_Hotel_Analysis/MachineLearning/ML_NLP_PySpark/README.md

 * The column 'Negative reviews' has many entries as 'No Negative'

 ### Strategy
-* Drop 'No Positive' and 'No negative' entries
+* Dropped 'No Positive' and 'No negative' entries
-* Combining the 2 columns ('Positve Reviews' and 'Negative Reviews' into 1)
+* Combined the 2 columns ('Positve Reviews' and 'Negative Reviews' into 1)
-* Dropping all but 2 columns that are required for NLP
+* Dropped all but 2 columns that are required for NLP

 ### Step 1: Processing data for Attempt 1
 * Changing 'No Negative' and 'No Positive' entries under 'Negative Review' and 'Positive_Review' to null